How long do you cook crabs in boiling water?

 Steaming crab legs is very similar to boiling them.
 Some people say that steaming is actually better because it allows all of the crab flavor to stay within the shell instead of leaking out into the cooking water.

-Submerge your crab in the boiling water and allow to come back to the boil before allowing a further 20 minutes for a large crab such as the one shown.
 Killing the crab prior to cooking is humane and instantaneous, but it also avoids the crab from shedding limbs through shock, which often happens when boiling alive.
+This shedding of limbs will allow water to flood into the crab and effectively boil out the flavour.

-How do you tell if a crab is cooked?
+How do you know when crab is cooked?

 Cook the crabs for about 18-20 minutes, depending on size.
 The crabs are done when they turn orange and the meat flakes when tested with a fork.
 Carefully remove the crabs from the pot with clean tongs and serve on a platter with a sprinkling of seafood seasoning and some lemon wedges.